dushi27/depot/README.md

 Step 1: Click the 'Fork' button on the top right on your screen.
 That will create a copy of the repo under your Github username.

-Step 2: In your commandline/ terminal run
+Step 2: In your command line/ terminal run

 ```bash
 $ git clone GIT CLONE URL